USS Mahan (DD-364): Sinking

 In November 1944, bad weather and hostile terrain bogged down the ground campaign to seize Leyte from the Japanese.
 The chief impediment to retaking Leyte was the Japanese ability to reinforce and resupply its headquarters at Ormoc City, on the west side of Leyte, and the Americans' inability to counter this advantage.
 Thus, the unavoidable decision was made for an amphibious attack on Ormoc.

-On the morning of 7 December 1944, three years to the day after the Japanese attack on Pearl Harbor, troops of the US 77th Infantry Division landed south of Ormoc City.
+On the morning of 7 December 1944, exactly three years after the day the Japanese attacked Pearl Harbor, troops of the US 77th Infantry Division landed south of Ormoc City.
 At the same time, Mahan was patrolling the channel between Leyte and Ponson Island.
 The amphibious strike by the infantry met with little opposition, but nine Japanese bombers and four escort fighters converged on Mahan.
 In Kamikaze (1997), Raymond Lamont-Brown wrote: "Observers were to record of this, one of the most unusual and devastating of kamikaze assaults of 1944, that the Japanese aircraft used torpedo-launching tactics, but when they had been hit ... they switched to kamikaze attacks, diving on Mahan".
 During the assault, US Army fighters downed three Japanese aircraft and damaged two more.
 Mahan shot down four but took three direct kamikaze hits, as David Sears observed in At War With the Wind (2008), "... the most calamitous [being] a direct hit to the superstructure near the No. 2 gun."

 Exploding and awash in flames, Mahan was turned by Commander E. G. Campbell toward the picket line in a last hope to save her before issuing the order to abandon ship.
 The destroyers Lamson and Walke rescued the survivors; one officer and five men were missing, and thirteen seriously wounded (including burns).
-A US destroyer sank Mahan with torpedoes and gunfire because she was not salvageable.Mahan’s captain praised the performance of his crew during the ordeal.
+The US destroyer Walke sank Mahan with torpedoes and gunfire because she was not salvageable.Mahan's captain praised the performance of his crew during the ordeal.
 He described their response as disciplined and courageous.
 Mahan received five battle stars for her World War II service.